billy-le/billyle.dev/packages/website/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 draft: false
 ---

-If you're thinking about hosting your own stuff but don't know where to start then you're not alone.
-I thought about what it meant to leave the safe walls of services like Netlify, Vercel, Render, etc. It was a tough decision because those are professional services that provide high security and technology which I have zero knowledge of.
+If you're thinking about self-hosting your own apps but don't know where to start then you're not alone.

-But after some considerations, from listening to [Syntax's episode of self-hosted platform-as-a-service](https://syntax.fm/show/730/own-your-own-paas) (from here on out will refer this to as PaaS), wanting to host multiple websites and demo apps on a single server, and reading the [viral Reddit post](https://www.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/) of Netlify charging a user for over $100k USD on a free tier, I wanted to try this out on my own.
+Leaving services like Netlify, Vercel, Render, etc. can be scary.
+These are professional services that provide high security and convenience.

+But it's not so bad once you self-host with Coolify.

-After a lot of trial and error, I detached my billyle.dev from Netlify and have it running on my own server!
-Now I'm going to teach you how I did it.
+After a lot of trial and error, I detached my billyle.dev from Netlify and have it running on my server.

+Now I'm going to walk you through the steps to do the same.

 ## What you're going to need